 Not everyone has a science background, or studied home economics in school.
-If you don’t know your good carbs from bad, or the difference between transfats and calories leaves you confused, then start here.
-Otherwise feel free to skip ahead to labels lesson itself!
+If you don’t know your good carbs from bad, or the difference between trans fats and calories leaves you confused, then start here.
+Otherwise feel free to skip ahead to the 'understanding food labels' lesson itself!

 Calories are the amount of energy a particular food supplies - as a rough guide an adult needs about 2000 calories a day to fuel their body.
 However calorie requirements vary with gender, age, physical activity, pregnancy etc. and so it is important to consider this when assessing food intake.

 Carbs are our body’s main fuel – it should provide about half of our energy.
 It is made up of three parts - fibre, starch and sugar.
 Sugar is referred to as a simple carbohydrate and starch and fibre are complex carbohydrates.

-Sugars occurs naturally in fruit, milk, honey etc and also in forms that are refined (corn syrup, cane sugar etc.) and added to food in processing and baking.
+Sugars occur naturally in fruit, milk, honey etc. and also in forms that are refined (corn syrup, cane sugar etc.) and added to food in processing and baking.

-Starch is present in rice, grains, pasta, potatoes.
+Starch and fibre are present in rice, grains, pasta, potatoes.

 These two types of carbohydrates are sometimes popularly called good (starchy) and bad (sugary) carbs.
 The truth is, there is really no naturally bad food, just food taken in the wrong amounts or processed to an unrecognisable substance!

-Left over energy from carbohydrates are stored in the body as fat.
+Leftover energy from carbohydrates are stored in the body as fat.
 Starchy carbohydrates tend to release their energy in a slow sustained manner as opposed to the short sharp burst the body gets from sugar.
-As a result they provide a much more beneficial fuel and make up the foundation of the food pyramid.
+As a result, they provide much more beneficial fuel and make up the foundation of the food pyramid.